bertofurth/Seagate-Central-Utils/syncthing/README-syncthing.md

 The syncthing logs are located at /var/log/syncthing

 I would suggest that since the Seagate Central is not a particularly powerful platform that you only give syncthing "light" duties.
+It may be that during the initial sync between a client and the Seagate Central that involves a large data transer the system may be temporarily be a little overwhelmed.